What is Strava, how does it work and is it worth paying for?

 The main elements of Strava breakdown as follows: recording your activity, your feed, your training and performance, routes and segments, and finally challenges.
 Strava also has a heatmap of your training - which found fame when it hit headlines and caused a greater focus on privacy across the platform - while some features are more prominent on the website than they are in the app.

-Activity Feed
+Activity feed

 The activity feed is basically the home screen of Strava, where you'll see posts detailing the activities of the people you follow, as well as your own.
 Rather than scrolling through a collection of manual posts or shared memes, most of these are often synced from users' training devices - be that Apple Watch, Garmin, Fitbit or others.

-Manual posts can be created, but these aren't so common; you can also post photos but again, photos are usually added to activities.
+Manual posts can be created, but these aren't so common; you can also post photos but again, photos are associated with activities.

-Activities can be recorded in Strava itself as well as manually added and for those with no tracking device, recording in the Strava app is often a useful route.
+Activities can be recorded in Strava itself as well as manually added and for those with no tracking device; recording in the Strava app is often a useful route.

-You can comment on an activity, give kudos and share posts - and one of the great things that Strava offers is the ability to share group events or include other users on your activity if they didn't have anything to track it with themselves.
+You can comment on an activity, give kudos and share posts - and one of the great things that Strava offers is the ability to share group events or include other users on your activity if they didn't have anything to track it with themselves, or if you just happen to be exercising with someone else.

 You can tap through into an activity to get more detail about it - beyond speed or distance, you can look at power output, heart rate, speed, or any other metrics the original athlete shared - as well as examining the route.
-From the website you can edit and save routes so you can use that route yourself, if you're a subsciber.
+You can save routes other users have shared so you can use that route yourself, if you're a subsciber.

-The explore section covers a range of features which expand on your Strava experience.
-It covers Challenges (in the app - the website has a separate tab for Challenges), club and athlete search.
 The Strava smartphone app also has a friend finder on the Feed page - it's a social network after all and making connections is part of what you're supposed to do.

-It's the athlete search section where you can find friends, either by automated searching (Facebook friends, contacts, for example), or searching by name.
-Strava also suggests people you might know and might want to follow - but it's worth seeing if that person is active on Strava, because many contacts might have created a profile but then not be an active user.

 Challenges will let you sign-up to various things to try and get you motivated, like a distance, climb or duration goal for a week or month.
 Some of these are sponsored with some rewards, like a discount at a store for taking part in a particular challenge.
 It's a bit of fun.